The mutually normalizing regular subgroups of the holomorph of a cyclic group of prime power order: Introduction

 induces, by transport, a group structure $(G, \circ_{N},1)$ on $G$.
 If $\mathcal{C}$ is a clique (that is, a complete subgraph) of $\mathcal{G}$, then for each $N,M \in\mathcal{C}$ we have that $(G, \circ_{N}, \circ_{M})$ is a skew brace.

-In general, this \emph{local normalizing graph} is equivalent to a \emph{brace block}, a notion introduced and used by A. Koch in \cite{koch2020abelian} and \cite{koch2021abelian} to produce some non-trivial solutions of the \emph{Yang-Baxter Equation}.
-The \emph{Hopf-Galois extensions} and the Greither-Pareigis theory (see \cite{greitherpareigis}) are the bridge between these two concepts, and they will be necessary to conclude some results about uniqueness.

-In this paper, for all cyclic groups of prime power order $G = (G, \cdot, 1)$, we determine the subgraph of $\mathcal{G}$ consisting of the regular subgroups that normalize the image $\rho(G)$ of the right regular representation of $G$, that is, they lie in the (permutational) holomorph $\hol(G)$ of $G$.
+In general, a clique in the \emph{normalizing graph} is equivalent to a \emph{brace block}, a notion introduced and used by A. Koch in \cite{koch2020abelian} and \cite{koch2021abelian} to produce some non-trivial solutions of the \emph{Yang-Baxter Equation}.
+In this paper, for all cyclic groups $G = (G, \cdot, 1)$ of prime power order, we determine the subgraph of $\mathcal{G}$ consisting of the regular subgroups that normalize the image $\rho(G)$ of the right regular representation of $G$, that is, they lie in the (permutational) holomorph $\hol(G)$ of $G$.
 We distinguish the cases where the order of $G$ is a power of $2$ and where it is a power of an odd prime.
 The case $p=2$ turns out to be more difficult to grasp, requiring several exceptions and a multi-directional approach.
 On the other hand, if compared with the previous one, the case of $p$ odd appears as a simple and straightforward generalization.
 Therefore, we will study them separately and in different sections of this work (Sections \ref{sec:p2} and \ref{sec:podd}).

-To accomplish the \emph{local normalizing graph} and to classify the regular subgroups of the holomorph, we employ the language and method of \emph{gamma functions}, as outlined in \cite{Campedel_2020}, \cite{Caranti_2020}, \cite{Caranti_2018}.
-Beyond the complete description of the local normalizing graph in the cases mentioned above, the main result of this work is \thref{thm:neo}, which is a characterization of the mutual normalization of subgroups in terms of a pair of equations.
+To accomplish this subgraph, later called the \emph{local normalizing graph}, and to classify the regular subgroups of the holomorph, we employ the language and method of \emph{gamma functions}, as outlined in \cite{Campedel_2020}, \cite{Caranti_2020}, \cite{Caranti_2018}.
+Beyond the complete description of the local normalizing graph in the cases mentioned above, the main result of this work is \thref{thm:neo}, which is a characterization of the mutual normalization of regular subgroups in terms of a pair of equations.
 In the case of cyclic groups, such equations will be easily translated in modular arithmetic, providing a simple way to check whether they are valid or not.